David-Pugh/OS-GreenSpace-Cardiff/README.md

 ## Shapefile

 The greenspace data from OS is available in Geography Markup Language [GML](http://www.opengeospatial.org/standards/gml) and [ESRI Shapefile](https://www.esri.com/library/whitepapers/pdfs/shapefile.pdf)format.
 Both formats describe geographic features.
-I downloaded and used the Shapefile format.
-This is a digital vector storage format for storing geometric location and associated attribute information.
+I downloaded and used the Shapefile format - this is a digital vector storage format for storing geometric location and associated attribute information.
 The downloaded file consists of a readme, liscence information and the data in a subfolder.
 It consists of 3 mandatory files (shp, shx and dbf) along with a prj for the greenspace sites and also the access points for each site.
 These files need to be kept together.

 * .shp — shape format; the feature geometry itself
 * .shx — shape index format; a positional index of the feature geometry to allow seeking forwards and backwards quickly